-If your paid ads are working harder and returning less, you’re not imagining it — the cost-per-click is climbing, organic reach keeps shrinking, and consumers have gotten very good at scrolling straight past anything that feels like a sales pitch.
-Nielsen study found that 92% of people trust recommendations from people they know over any form of advertising, and that number hasn’t shifted in favour of brands since.
+If your paid ads are working harder and returning less, you’re not imagining it.
+The cost-per-click is climbing, organic reach keeps shrinking, and consumers have gotten very good at scrolling straight past anything that feels like a sales pitch.
+A Nielsen Global Trust in Advertising study found that 92% of people trust recommendations from people they know over any form of advertising, and that number hasn’t shifted in favour of brands since.

 So if traditional advertising is losing its edge, the question worth sitting with is: what’s actually working instead?